 The appropriate type of claim between wrongful death and medical malpractice is dependent on the objectives of the loved one’s filing.
 Medical malpractice refers to a healthcare practitioner’s failure to fulfill the recognized care standards for the sector, resulting in death.
 It may also involve a medical error in medication dosage and treatment.

 A healthcare worker may be guilty of medical malpractice.
 The hospital may also commit medical malpractice such that various situations meet the definition of medical malpractice if it causes harm to a patient’s health.
 Medical malpractice law makes it possible for a patient or their loved ones to ask for compensation for the harm that may result from negligence.

 A loved one may be involved in an accident, making it challenging to cope with the situation.
 But you should not suffer in silence.
 If it was an accident at their workplace, there are ways of receiving compensation.

-A wrongful death claim may arise if a one person’s negligence causes another person’s death.
+A wrongful death claim may arise if one person’s negligence causes another person’s demise.
 This would not be appropriate for a claim in medical malpractice.
 Medical malpractice specifically addresses cases of medical negligence.
-But wrongful death cases result from a variety of circumstances, including death caused by:
+But wrongful death cases result from a variety of circumstances, including demise caused by:

 - Medical malpractice

 - Nursing home abuse or negligence

 - Automobile accidents caused by negligence